Knkvyas/setu-design-terraform/README.md

-# Root Terraform Configuration for AWS Infrastructure
+# Terraform Configuration for AWS Infrastructure

 ## Overview
 This repository aims to utilize Terraform for designing AWS infrastructure according to the provided use-case.